SHTOOLS/SHTOOLS/docs/pages/mydoc/faq.md

 Please see [this page](how-to-contribute.html).

-## Can I use the SHTOOLS library with C, F77, and Matlab?
+## Can I use the SHTOOLS library with C, Python, Julia, F77 or Matlab?

-A C-interface to the Fortran-95 SHTOOLS library does exist.
-However, it is currently a work in progress and is not well documented.
+A C-interface to the Fortran-95 SHTOOLS library is distributed with this archive.
+However, it is currently a work in progress and is not documented in the current version.
 A working C example program can be found in the directory `examples/cpp`, and the required header file can be found at `includes/shtools.h`.

+A Python interface to the SHTOOLS functions is provided in the [pyshtools](https://shtools.github.io/SHTOOLS/index.html) package.
+In addition to wrapping the Fortran-95 functions, this package provides a high-level interface for interacting with spherical harmonic coefficients and plotting global gridded data.

+A basic Julia package that wraps the SHTOOLS functions can be found [here](https://github.com/eschnett/SHTOOLS.jl).

-As for Fortran 77 and Matlab, we would be happy to add instructions on how to interface with these (or other) languages if anyone provides them to us.
+As for Fortran 77 and Matlab, please let us know if you get this to work!

 ## Which FFT libraries work with SHTOOLS?